-“It was an additional tool that judges could use, and, of course, they didn’t have to use it either,” Ohmer said of EMASS’ services.
-“Really, you just want the person to come to court and you want the case to get resolved.
-So that’s really the purpose.”
+“It was an additional tool that judges could use and, of course, they didn’t have to use it either,” Ohmer said of EMASS’ services.
+“Really, you just want the person to come to court and you want the case to get resolved.”

 In 2012, Ohmer signed a revised contract that included an expanded list of services: drug screenings, alcohol monitoring, bond supervision, outpatient drug and alcohol treatment and more.

-Ohmer said he doesn’t specifically remember why a clause requiring EMASS to produce semi-annual reports was removed, and said he never saw or received any reports while the requirement was in effect.
+He said he doesn’t remember why a clause requiring EMASS to produce semi-annual reports was removed and said he never saw or received any reports while the requirement was in effect.

 EMASS employees directed all questions to founder and president Michael L. Smith.
 Smith started the company after working as a state probation and parole officer for 17 years.
-He did not respond to a request for comment.
+He did not respond to requests for comment.

 Private companies that provide probation services have faced recent criticism because they’re not required to adhere to the same transparency and accountability standards as state agencies.
 In Missouri, they operate with few regulations and little oversight.